 - January 14, 2020 – Windows Embedded Handheld 6.5 will be End of Life

 Remember when phones were for phone calls?
 That seems like a very long time ago but the iPhone was first released only 11 years ago (June 29, 2007).
-The Android OS followed soon thereafter (September 23, 2008), together dramatically changing the way we communicate.
+Also, the Android OS followed soon thereafter (September 23, 2008), together dramatically changing the way we communicate.

-Legacy enterprise installations using Windows Embedded OS are difficult to change but there’s nothing like deadlines to force action.
-We now commonly find enterprises investing in new Android OS mobile computers, as well as Android and iOS smartphones and tablets, with and without accessories.
+Legacy enterprise installations using Windows Embedded OS are difficult to change.
+However, there’s nothing like deadlines to force action.
+Interestingly, we now commonly find enterprises investing in new Android OS mobile computers, as well as Android and iOS smartphones and tablets, with and without accessories.

 So, what is the future?
-It’s leveraging the new operating systems and devices with cloud-based AIDC.
-Of course, you’ve heard that before, but WHY is that so important?.
+Primarily, it’s leveraging the new operating systems and devices with cloud-based AIDC.
+Of course, you’ve heard that before, but why is that so important?

-Here’s an example.
-We had a Fortune-100 customer tell us it took him 9-months to change the label on the user-input field in their legacy Windows Embedded OS mobile app.
+For instance, we had a Fortune-100 customer tell us that it took him 9-months to change the label on the user-input field in their legacy Windows Embedded OS mobile app.

-Is that common?
-Probably not – it’s likely there are other factors involved.
-But when we showed him how to change a label in a field in under a minute and globally deploy that change to all authorized mobile app-users with a simple click on his web account, he was convinced about the power of the cloud.
+First and foremost, this is probably not common.
+Therefore, it’s likely there are other factors involved.
+Therefore, we showed him how to change a label in a field quickly and globally deploy that to all authorized mobile app-users with a click.
+As a result, he was convinced about the power of the cloud.

-Have you ever booked an airline ticket online?
-Of course you have, and likely many times.
-In a similar way you use a flight-booking web interface (often called a ‘wizard’) to reserve a flight, an AIDC Cloud administrator uses a web-based ‘wizard’ to configure AIDC workflows.
+First, think of a time you booked a flight online.
+In a similar way, you use a flight-booking web interface (often called a ‘wizard’) to reserve a flight, an AIDC Cloud administrator uses a web-based ‘wizard’ to configure AIDC workflows.

 Once the administrator has created these Services, they need to assign them to app-users for use in the field.
 They create unique app usernames (often an email address) with passwords and then email those app-users their credentials.